mhamilt/harpsichord-jack-tracking/README.md

 **NOTE:** There is a secondary use case where the controller is used with a digital instrument that expects a standard MPE signal.
 In that case there _may_ be problem.
 However, it is not guaranteed to not work.
 Behavior in this case is undefined.

 The same is true of the plug-in, which will be written to expect the above format of note messages.
 As a result, the plug-in will need two modes of operation.
 A standard MPE for using with a standard MPE keyboard requiring a single note on/note off per key.
-The econd mode designed spewcifially for the harpsichord keyboard interface.
+The second mode designed specifically for the harpsichord keyboard interface.
 This gives control of the excitation of both of the strings.

 ### Aftertouch

-Channel Polyphonic Key Pressure is one stream, taken from the front jack tracking signal.
+Channel Pressure (MIDI Status event nybble `0xD`) is sent as one stream, taken from the front jack tracking signal.